 I had eaten them before in a restaurant and sometimes bumped into them on the internet but only saw there specific name not that long ago.

 The meaning behind them is to roast them in a pretty hot oven until extremely crunchy and golden on the outside but soft and mushy on the inside…

 I recommend blanching the potatoes for a few minutes before slicing and roasting them because then you are sure that you won’t end up with half cooked potatoes.

 Are you looking for more exciting potato side dishes like this one?

-Oh you’ll also love that one!
+Oh you will also love that one.

-Hasselback Potatoes Recipe
+Best Hasselback Potatoes Recipe